AdobeDocs/advertising.en/help/dsp/reports/report-about.md

 * Choose from pre-configured report templates, and optionally customize them further.

-You can generate reports once, or schedule them to be generated daily, weekly, or monthly at 03:00 in the specified time zone according to specified criteria (such as every 15 days or on the 1st of each month).
+You can generate reports once, or schedule them daily, weekly, or monthly at 03:00 in the specified time zone according to specified criteria (such as every 15 days or on the 1st of each month).
 Once a report is generated, you can download it from [!UICONTROL Reports] > [!UICONTROL Custom Reports] or from linked [report destinations](/help/dsp/reports/report-destinations/report-destination-about.md) of the following types:

 * [!DNL Amazon Simple Storage Service] ([!DNL S3])
 * FTP